 FPC Montgomery has housed notable inmates.
 President Nixon’s attorney general John Mitchell, Nixon’s special counsel Charles Colson, and real estate developer Charles Kushner were housed at the facility.

-To qualify to live at this minimum security satellite camp, inmate must not have committed a violent crime.
+To qualify to live at this minimum security satellite camp, inmates must not have committed a violent crime.
 They must also have less than ten years remaining on their sentence.
 Approximately one-third of inmates at FPC Montgomery are white-collar criminals.

 This Medical Care Level 2 camp is designed to meet the needs of inmates in stable health but who have limited conditions.
 These conditions can include epilepsy, emphysema, and medically-controlled diabetes that require quarterly evaluation from a clinician.